floegerer/midicore/readme.md

 It also gives you the ability to send MIDI messages by pressing keys on your keyboard or using your mouse or any other HID device.
 Midicore is based on a very powerful library that unfortunatly has rather poor documentation & structure.
 My aim is to make it universally usefull by cleaning up the code, adding new features & making it more userfriendly.

+## Todos

+While adding new functionality, i want to refactor the code more and more to make things easier to read and write.
+The original codebase this project is based upon was very chaotic.
+Some variable names are hard to identify and there are structural issues.

+- Update readme to reflect latest updates
+- Add absolute parameter to SendCode
+- Enable multi device mode
+- Write functions for SendMIDI (out & relay)
+- Add global device variable
+- Refactor global variables
+- Refactor old variable definitions
+- Cleaner and leaner code

 ## Installation